sws2apps/.github/profile/README.md

 ## Supplemental tools

-To better accomplish our mission, we have created additional tools to assist us:
+In addition, we have created additional tools to automate and help with some functions:

 ### [JW EPUB Parser](https://github.com/sws2apps/jw-epub-parser#readme)
 **Type:** module